michaelgrosner/tribeca/MANUAL.md

 * `short` - Only used when `apMode` is `EWMA`.
 Sets the periods of EWMA Short to automatically manage positions.

+* `sensibility` - Threshold removed from each period, affects EWMA Long, Medium and Short.
+The decimal value of `sensibility` must be betweem 0 and 1.

 * `tbp` - Only used when `apMode` is `Manual`.
 Sets a static "Target Base Position" for Tribeca to stay near.
 In manual position mode, Tribeca will still try to respect `pDiv` and not make your position fluctuate by more than that value.
 So if you have 10 BTC to trade, set `tbp = 3`, set `apMode = Manual`, and `pDiv = 1`, your holding of BTC will never be less than 2 or greater than 4.

 * `pDiv` - If your "Target Base Position" diverges more from this value, Tribeca will stop sending orders to stop too much directional trading.
 So if you have 10 BTC to trade, "Target Base Position" is reporting 5, and `pDiv` is set to 3, your holding of BTC will never be less than 2 or greater than 8.